Lexanspe/ShinoaBot/README.md

-# DiscordBotWithTenor
+# ShinoaBot
-Sending Tenor gif with using discord.js
+Making a discord bot using discord.js